-However, even though he does an insufficient job at being a decent leader for our country, wishing for someone to be incapicitated should not be warranted.
+However, even though he does an insufficient job at being a decent leader for our country, wishing for someone to be incapacitated should not be warranted.
 As troubling as he is, no one deserves to be condemned to death, especially due to a virus that has already claimed hundreds of thousands of lives.

 Trump’s positive diagnosis on Oct.
-1 proceeded the positive test results of many others.
+1 proceeded with the positive test results of many others.
 Just a week before he contracted the virus, the President’s former White House counselor Kellyanne Conway and campaign manager Bill Stepien both tested positive.
 During the nomination of new Supreme Court Justice Amy Barrett on Sept.
 26, attendees, most of whom were not wearing masks, sat less than one foot apart.
-The lack of reinforcement of proper guidelines resulted in at least 11 of the attendees sick with the virus.
+The lack of reinforcement of proper guidelines resulted in at least 11 of the attendees being sick with the virus.
 This is completely unacceptable, especially since it is hypocritical that the government keeps pushing for the reopening of our nation.
 If no safety measures are being taken to alleviate the situation, how do you expect life to go back to the way it was before?

 Furthermore, Trump has mocked mask-wearers in addition to undermining the coronavirus’ severity.
-In fact, in the first ever presidential debate of the year, Trump ridiculed his political opponent’s habit of frequent mask-wear, stating “I don't wear masks like [Biden].
-Every time you see him, he's got a mask.
-He could be speaking 200 feet away from it, and he shows up with the biggest mask I've seen.”
+In fact, in the first-ever presidential debate of the year, Trump ridiculed his political opponent’s habit of frequent mask-wear, stating “I don’t wear masks like [Biden].
+Every time you see him, he’s got a mask.
+He could be speaking 200 feet away from it, and he shows up with the biggest mask I’ve seen.”
 This statement made Trump’s ignorance more pronounced, as Biden was only following the necessary steps needed to deescalate the nationwide pandemic.

 Additionally, the Centers for Disease Control and Prevention (CDC) publicly promotes the use of masks, specifically noting its benefits in preventing the spread of COVID-19.